MomoYlinen/Bikeappts/readme.md

 If you want to use google maps, make `.env.local` file and provide your API Key.

 ```
-// Add your API key to the file
+// Add your GOOGLE MAPS API KEY to the file

 NEXT_PUBLIC_GOOGLE_MAPS_KEY = 'YOUR SECRET HERE'